-Example: if a respondent says her daughter was born in 2019, but she does not know which day or month, ask her whether she gave birth in the dry or wet season, whether she remembers if she was pregnant [during Ramadan or at Christmas or Easter time], or during some other significant event/season of the year to try to determine at least the month of birth.
+Example: if a respondent says her daughter was born in 2017, but she does not know which day or month, ask her whether she gave birth in the dry or wet season, whether she remembers if she was pregnant [during Ramadan or at Christmas or Easter time], or during some other significant event/season of the year to try to determine at least the month of birth.
 Convert months to numbers, as before.
 If you have no information on the day of birth, write '98' for DAY.
-If you cannot estimate a month, write '98' for MONTH.
-You must provide a year of birth.
+You must provide a month of birth (even if an estimate) and a year of birth.